Most android TV boxes come with limited storage which sometimes needs to be expanded.

 Here is a Micro SD-card on the left and Standard size on the right.

 Most android TV boxes use the Micro SD-card size, but be sure to look at the unit or read the documentation.

 Also be sure to see what the max supported size the box can use.

-A nice new future of android 6.0 Marshmallow allows a SD-card to extend the internal storage of a box.
+Android 6.0 Marshmallow and above allows a SD-card to extend the internal storage of a box.

 A SD-Card can still be used as a external portable storage as with previous android versions if wanted.